UW Crest

 Missed Tests

-All students are expected to fulfill the subject-pool requirement by completing six credits worth of psychology experiments.
-Failure to complete all 6 credits will result in your final grade being dropped one letter grade (e.g., from an A- to a B+).
-See attached sheets at the end of this course outline for subject-pool information or go to the subject-pool website http://psychology.uwinnipeg.ca/pages/sbpinf.html
+All students are expected to fulfill the research requirement requirement by accumulating SIX credits worth of research credit.
+Failure to accumulate 6 credits by the end of the course in April would result in your final grade being dropped one letter grade (e.g., from an A- to a B+).
+See attached sheets at the end of the downloadable course syllabus pdf (link is near the top of this page) or this document: Research Requirement (downloadable PDF)

 Unofficial Cut-Offs for Letter Grades